 Thus, before you even try to shape your brand voice, first take the time to understand its personality.
 Try to define it as concisely as possible.
 Think about three or four words that would best describe your brand and write them down.

 Once you’ve done that, search for other brands with a similar character.
-Study their content, the words and phrases they use or don’t use, how they address their audience, and so on.
+Study their content, the words and phrases they use or don’t use, how they address their target audience, and so on.
 This will give you an idea of what the brand voice you want to develop sounds like in action.

 Even if you’ve never thought about it, you already have a certain brand voice.
 It might not be consistent or what you intend, but it’s there.
 The key now is to define that voice as objectively as possible.
-Only after taking this step will you understand what needs to change in order for you to achieve the brand voice you want.
+Only after taking this step will you understand what needs to change in order for you to achieve the strong brand voice you want.

 It’s also possible that you have a different voice on each platform.
 Especially if several people are responsible for the content on your blog, website, social media, email newsletter, and YouTube channel.